Training logTraining log

 If your flight school or club uses the system to record training notes, you will find a read-only copy of them linked to your account.

 Training records are listed with the most recent first.
 On a device with a wide screen all columns are usually displayed, but on smaller screen devices only the most important columns are shown.
 To view a specific training record, click the date and time shown under the Start time column.
-When viewing one record at a time, you can navigate to the previous and next records using the Prev and Next buttons.

 If any rows are highlighted, these are incomplete entries.
 Your instructor should complete the record, setting the correct operating capacity, exercises completed and should add comments as necessary.
 Reminders are sent to instructors at the end of the day if there are any incomplete entries.